alexdunne/shift-planner-app/README.md

 You can view the UI components in storybook format by using `yarn storybook`.

+## Webpack bundle analyser

+To run the analyser use `yarn bundle-analyse`

 ### Todo

 - Add https://fontawesome.com/license attribution to the app